Clayton Arrington, M.A.

 Assistant Provost and Deputy Dean of Students

 G.L. received his B.A. from the University of Florida, his J.D. from Harvard Law School, and his M.Ed. from Vanderbilt’s Peabody College.
 G.L. began his career as a litigator at Sullivan & Cromwell LLP in New York with a focus on criminal defense and investigations, labor and employment, and antitrust work, and also practiced at Shutts & Bowen LLP in Florida prior to coming to Vanderbilt.
-At Vanderbilt, he has worked as an Instructor in Law in the Legal Research and Writing Program at Vanderbilt Law School and as the Associate Director of Student Conduct and Academic Integrity.
-More recently, he served as an Assistant Dean of Students and the Director of the Office of Student Accountability, Community Standards, and Academic Integrity, and also oversaw the operations of the International Student and Scholar Services office.
+At Vanderbilt, he has worked as an Instructor in Law in the Legal Research and Writing Program at Vanderbilt Law School, as the Associate Director of Student Conduct and Academic Integrity, and as an Assistant Dean of Students and the Director of the Office of Student Accountability, Community Standards, and Academic Integrity.
+More recently, he served as Associate Dean of Students for Community Standards and Student Support.